kethort/Mach4ModbusTCPArduinoWithENCJ28J60/README.md

 ## Software
 ### Arduino
-TCP_KEEP_ALIVE should be uncommented in the ModbusIP_ENC28J60.h header file in this fork of the Arduino Modbus library:
+TCP_KEEP_ALIVE should be uncommented in the ModbusIP_ENC28J60.h header file in this Arduino Modbus library:

 https://github.com/andresarmento/modbus-arduino